TomHodson/tomhodson.github.com/_posts/2023-07-25-interactive-code-snippets.md

 load_klipse: true
 ---

+UPDATE: Since playing with klipse for a little while I'm not sure I would necessarily recommend it.
+I've run into quite a few issues getting it to work nicely.

 On this excellent [personal site](http://lambdafunk.com/) I saw [Klipse](https://github.com/viebel/klipse), a little js library that lets you modify and execute code snippets in blogs.
 How cute!

 ```klipse-python